-Note that this is a simple implementation for PAKCS in order to provide some functionality used by other modules.
-In particular, the intended semantics of failures is not provided in this implementation.
+Note that the implementation for PAKCS is simplified in order to provide some functionality used by other modules.
+In particular, the intended semantics of failures is not provided in the PAKCS implementation.

 A value sequence is an abstract sequence of values.
 It also contains failure elements in order to implement the semantics of set functions w.r.t. failures in the intended manner (only in KiCS2).